Berwyn19/catboost/README.md

 --eval      Path to the validation dataset
 --save      Path where the trained model will be saved (in .pkl format) --config    Path to the YAML config file
---mode      Must be set to "training" to trigger training
+--mode      Must be set to "train" to trigger training
 ```

 ---